-At Azura Vascular Care, we work every day to deliver far more than our patients expect.
+At Azura, we work every day to deliver far more than our patients expect.
 We bring our full range of medical capabilities and service excellence to every patient, every visit at each of our centers nationwide.

-If you would like to learn more about a specific medical condition leading to dialysis, or about dialysis itself, Fresenius Kidney Care is a complete resource for CKD.
+If you would like to learn more about a specific medical condition leading to dialysis, or about dialysis itself, Fresenius Kidney Care is your complete resource for CKD.